VisiumCH/metro-dvc-demo/images/my_mnist/README.md

 ## How to use it!

+You first need to create a git + dvc project (in practise this should be done already for your project).
+See here for an introduction on how to set-up a new project.

-In order to and use this dataset within a already created git + dvc project, run this command at the root of the project.
+Then you can run the following command at the root of your project.

 ```bash
 dvc import git@github.com:VisiumCH/metrohm-dvc-demo.git images/my_mnist
 ```

-In your python code you can now use the Dataset this way.
+You can now directly access the latest version of the data in python.

 ```python
 import my_mnist